Duterte's crackdown: 6 stories from the front lines

 Police officers came to his house on August 14 and forced their way in, says his sister, who doesn't want to reveal her name or her brother's, or even the name of the town they're from -- to protect her safety.
 We'll call her Janie.

-"Those policemen might kill us once we spoke out the truth," Janie says.
+"Those policemen might kill us once we spoke out the truth," Janie tells CNN's Ivan Watson.
 "I said to myself, they have the license to kill already."

 They came to his house, she says, and forced their way in.